embedthis/ioto/EVAL.md

 Software in binary form only, together with other hardware or software of significant value-add.

-**"Software"** means the Embedthis Ioto agent software including source code, headers, documentation and data files.
+**"Software"** means the EmbedThis Ioto agent software including source code, headers, documentation and data files.

 ### 1\.
 License to Use